emlid/emlid-docs/docs/quickstart.md

 ## Placing Reach RS module

-* Reach RS may be placed on a tripod.
-Reach RS has a 1/4" mount hole.
-Each package comes with an adapter to 5/8 survey pole thread
+* Reach RS may be placed on a tripod with a 1/4" mount thread.
+Each package comes with an adapter to 5/8" survey pole thread.

 !!! important
     There **should be no** obstacles near the antenna that could block the sky view higher than 30 degrees above horizon.